Mat1020/RaspPi-LED/README.md

-# Controlling (any color) LED with Raspberry Pi GPIO
+# Controlling LED with Raspberry Pi GPIO
 A repo to control any color or more than one LED with the Raspberry Pi.

 This repo will teach and guide you about everything you need to know about LEDs, from how to get started with LEDs with your Raspberry Pi in a begginer project, to how to do fancy stuff with LEDs with your Raspberry Pi step-by-step.